shopkeep/deis/docs/using_deis/config_application.rst

 :title: Configure an Application on Deis
 :description: Instructions for developers using Deis to configure applications.

-.. _config-application:
+.. _config_application:

 Configure an Application
 ========================

 A Deis application `stores config in environment variables`_.

 Configure the Application
 -------------------------

-Use ``deis config`` to modify environment variables for a deployed application.
+Use :ref:`deis_config` to modify environment variables for a deployed application.

 .. code-block:: console